 Our objective here is to ensure that the accounting records are being maintained accurately and currently and that no anomalous entries appear in cashbooks or financial ledgers.
 The Council uses the Rialtas Omega accounting software to maintain its financial and management accounting records with a single bank account in place with HSBC and an appropriate cashbook operated in the accounting software.
-A separate cashbook is also in place to record petty cash transactions (see subsequent section of this report).
+Separate cashbooks are also now in place to record transaction on the Charity Bank and Nationwide Building Society with funds transferred to each during the year to diversify the fund holding in the main HSBC account.
+A separate petty cash account is also in use to record transactions through that medium.

-We note that all financial management issues, including checking bank reconciliations, etc. are delegated to the Council's "Matters Committee" for detailed scrutiny, with the minutes of that Committee subsequently approved by Full Council.
-We are pleased to note that, in accordance with best practice and the requirements of the adopted Financial Regulations (Para 2.2 refers) independent checks continue to operate over the review of monthly bank reconciliations, with the Finance, HR & Lettings Manager and Clerk, together with a nominated Councillor, also evidencing their review by signing and dating the reconciliations.
-However, we note that neither the underlying month-end bank statements nor cashbooks are being signed-off evidencing their examination and agreement to the bank reconciliation statements generated by the Omega accounts software.
+We note that all financial management issues, including checking bank reconciliations, etc. are delegated to the "Council Matters Committee" for detailed scrutiny, with the minutes of that Committee subsequently approved by Full Council.
+We are pleased to also note that, in accordance with best practice and the requirements of the adopted Financial Regulations (FRs - Para 2.2 refers) independent checks continue to operate over the review of monthly bank reconciliations, with the Clerk also evidencing their review by signing and dating the reconciliations and bank statements.
+We note that a councillor also reviews and signs-off the documentation periodically during the year, although the bank statements bore no indication of the latter's review, contrary to the above referenced requirement of the Council's FRs.